 That purpose should be to achieve the most aesthetically pleasing face shape possible.

-Yes, going bald may lead some men to feel unhappy about how round their face now looks.
+Yes, going bald may make some men unhappy about how round their face looks.
 In fact, many men didn’t even realize their head shape was that round until they actually went bald.

 This is because of how good their scalp hair previously was at compensating for it.

 What the beard can do is essentially the same as what the head hair used to do.
 The beard can be used to contour the bottom of the head (face) in the same way that scalp hair previously contoured the top of the head.